.

 charge, charged, charging, charges.verbs

-transitive verbs use.to impose a duty, responsibility or obligation on (charged for the use of her services; charged him with the task of watching the young swimmers); to set or ask a given amount as a price (charges three dollars for a haircut); to postpone payment on a purchase by recording as a debt, thus becoming a debtor (paid cash for the stockings but charged the new coat); to load to capacity; fill; energize (charge up a cell phone battery with electricity; carbonated the mineral water to make it sparkling and fizzy); to saturate; impregnate (the atmosphere was charged with tension); to instruct or urge; command (charged her not to reveal the source of information); to attack violently (he charged into his new work with a fervor); to excite; rouse (a speaker who knows how to charge up a crowd)
+transitive verbs use.to impose a duty (charged for the use of her services); to set or ask a given amount as a price (charges three dollars for a haircut); responsibility or obligation on (charged him with the task of watching the young swimmers); to postpone payment on a purchase by recording as a debt, thus becoming a debtor (paid cash for the stockings but charged the new coat); to load to capacity; to fill up; energize (charge up a cell phone battery with electricity; carbonated the mineral water to make it sparkling and fizzy); to saturate; impregnate (the atmosphere was charged with tension); to instruct or urge; command (charged her not to reveal the source of information); to attack violently (he charged into his new work with a fervor); to excite; rouse (a speaker who knows how to charge up a crowd)

 Law:.to instruct a jury about the law, its application and the weighing of evidence; to make a claim of wrongdoing against; accuse or blame (the police charged him with a crime); to put the blame for; attribute or impute (charged the accident to the driver's inexperience);